Updated November 2025

 Whether you’re getting in a soak after a long day of skiing or going for a chill spa day, Oregon’s hot springs are on another level.

-There is such a variation in the environment of Oregon’s hot springs (forested or in the PNW high desert), they can be reached in such different ways (by hike or in a resort), and they all have a unique, magical quality to them.
+There is such a variation in the environment of Oregon’s hot springs (forested soaks to pools in the PNW high desert), they can be reached in such different ways (by hike or in a resort), and they all have a unique, magical quality to them.

 Some of the best winter geothermal hot springs in Oregon include Terwilliger (AKA Cougar) Hot Springs, Hart Mountain Hot Springs, Alvord Hot Springs, Snively Hot Springs, and Umpqua Hot Springs.